product-os/autumndb/README.md

 The Jellyfish core provides the following features

-### The card data model
+### The contract data model

-Every entity in the system is a data structure we call a "card".
-Cards are an implementation of the [contracts data model](https://github.com/balena-io/balena/pull/1002).
+Every entity in the system is a data structure we call a "contract".
+Contracts are an implementation of the [contracts data model](https://github.com/balena-io/balena/pull/1002).

-Every card has a `type` field that specifies type that the card is an instance of.
-Card type definitions are indicated by having a `type` of `type`, e.g.
+Every contract has a `type` field that specifies type that the contract is an instance of.
+Contract type definitions are indicated by having a `type` of `type`, e.g.

 ```json
 {